BONAM0RS/GameMenuBpUE5/README.md

-# GameMenuPrototypeBpUE5
+# GameMenuBpUE5
-UI/UX Technical Designer (Unreal Engine UI Developer) test task for Pingle studio
+Implementation of game menu using UMG in Unreal Engine 5.3